cloud-gov/cg-site/content/docs/ops/configuration-management.md

 1. All configuration changes must flow through a git repository, centrally managed through GitHub, unless they contain sensitive information.
 In these cases, sensitive information should be stored in an S3 bucket with a proper security policy and encryption, versioned such that changes can be easily rolled back.
 1. A change is initiated and discussed as a GitHub issue in [the relevant 18F repository](https://github.com/18F).
 1. A pull request (PR) is created that addresses the change and references the created issue.
     All components should run within a staging environment where it can undergo integration testing.
-Exceptions should be rare and carefuly documented.
+Exceptions should be rare and carefully documented.
 A proposed code change should be a PR created against the `master` branch on the canonical repository, which must be tested within the `staging` environment before merging to master and rolling to production.
 1. If the repository contains 18F-developed code, the PR must have an automated [Code Climate](https://codeclimate.com) check, which must pass before the PR can be merged.
 1. The PR is reviewed by someone other than the committer.
 Pairing via screen-sharing is encouraged and qualifies as a review.
 Review should include assessment of architectural design, DRY principles, security and code quality.